Duncanma/Blog/content/Blog/order-fulfillment.md

     = Environment.GetEnvironmentVariable("AZURE_STORAGE_CONNECTION_STRING");
 ```

 I'm using a [Restricted Access Key](https://docs.stripe.com/keys#limit-access), limited to only being able to read Checkout Sessions as a second layer of security.
-Even if this key leaked, it has limited ability to cause trouble, and having a distinct key for different parts of my system means it is easy to roll (replace with a new key and deactivating the leaked one) just this key without impacting the rest of my code.
+Even if this key leaked, it has limited ability to cause trouble, and having a distinct key for each part of my system means it is easy to roll (replace with a new key and deactivating the leaked one) just this key without impacting the rest of my code.

 ![image of the key management area of the Stripe dashboard, showing the two restricted keys](/images/photo-gallery/restricted-access-key-functions.png)